 The rapid spread of COVID-19 has forced us to make dramatic changes in every area of our lives in a very short time.
-Countries, Towns, Cities, Communities, Businesses, Families were brought to a standstill and shutdown overnight, leaders declared National and International emergencies, people and institutions adapted to atypical economic and societal change.
+Countries, Towns, Cities, Communities, Businesses, Families were brought to a standstill and shut down overnight, leaders declared National and International emergencies, people and institutions adapted to atypical economic and societal change.

 The pandemic is treated as a social emergency and will continue on this path before it is contained and hopefully treated and eradicated.
-Infectious diseases, especially those like COVID-19, are societal reminders that our health and advancement in medical research and treatment is highly dependant on the viability of sterile plastics and disposable products to stop the spread and treat the infections.
+Infectious diseases, especially those like COVID-19, are societal reminders that our health and advancement in medical research and treatment are highly dependant on the viability of sterile plastics and disposable products to stop the spread and treat the infections.

-The virus / pandemic serves as a reminder when we make policies and laws to ban products, we seriously need to consider the potential consequences and the unforeseen events and impacts that could occur without them.
+The virus/pandemic serves as a reminder when we make policies and laws to ban products, we seriously need to consider the potential consequences and the unforeseen events and impacts that could occur without them.
 As a society, we may think we are invincible but we have a long way to go in understanding not only the human body but how it reacts to and recovers from various diseases and infections and must consider the materials and products we have available and ready to help in the fight and containment..

 Much like 9/11, these types of events shatter how we see the world and what we believe to be normal and predictable.
 We did not learn from 9/11 or from prior disruptive events and this time we definitely were not ready for the pandemic outbreak.
-We failed at all levels from Health and Human Services, schools, business, communities, families, travel etc. we were just not ready!
+We failed at all levels from Health and Human Services, schools, business, communities, families, travel, etc. we were just not ready!

-The impact and disruption to business also highlights the fact that we do not have ready and able resumption and recovery plans.
+The impact and disruption to business also highlight the fact that we do not have ready and able resumption and recovery plans.
 There are very few plans that are tested and ready for recovery activities after a major shutdown and disruption.
 This goes way beyond IT and business shut down is one of the first ways our world changed, I can only hope the lessons learned will help put businesses on a path to a better future.

-The pandemic and social disruptions have severely change and impacted the operations and continuation of NGO and NP business models such as in-person seminars, charity dinners, business and leisure travel and other in-person gatherings on ice.
+The pandemic and social disruptions have severely changed and impacted the operations and continuation of NGO and NP business models such as in-person seminars, charity dinners, business and leisure travel, and other in-person gatherings on ice.
 This disruption will continue to impact the income and quality of life for a large number of people in this sector, what we do not know at this time is how long the shutdowns will last and if the sector will be able to recover.
 We do know that the risks of crowd-based activities and travel restrictions are here to stay for the foreseeable future.

-The shutdown and isolation impact are felt across all economies and the prolonged lockdown of businesses will lead to high losses and high unemployment.
+The shutdown and isolation impact is felt across all economies and the prolonged lockdown of businesses will lead to high losses and high unemployment.
 Closing businesses has led to a global ripple effect impacting supply chains and product distribution framework.
 The impact also highlights that delays in enacting appropriate policies, and processes led to higher operational costs or causalities, higher health costs that could have been avoided with pre-planning and risks mitigation actionable plans.

 Lives can be saved while also stabilizing business; it’s not an either/or decision.
-Integrating both human and economic factors into predictive models can both minimize the spread of the virus, reduce the economic impact and provide a foundation for recovery and resumption should another shutdown occur.
+Integrating both human and economic factors into predictive models can both minimize the spread of the virus, reduce the economic impact, and provide a foundation for recovery and resumption should another shutdown occur.

-On the personal side we are experiencing higher levels of isolation, alcohol dependency, increase levels of smoking, physical aches and pains through poor ergonomic posture, depression and mental stresses.
-Employers have to accept that they too have to protect their workers in order to survive, grow and stay relevant to the changing playing field and to changing consumer demands.
+On the personal side, we are experiencing higher levels of isolation, alcohol dependency, increase levels of smoking, physical aches, and pains through poor ergonomic posture, depression, and mental stresses.
+Employers have to accept that they too have to protect their workers in order to survive, grow, and stay relevant to the changing playing field and to changing consumer demands.

-Overall, the pandemic has positive outcomes , it allowed us to review and “reset” our needs, wants and expectations, it has also afforded us the time to reflect on what is really important and enable us to look at our personal environment with a critical eye of efficiency and a few critical realizations:
+Overall, the pandemic has positive outcomes, it allowed us to review and “reset” our needs, wants and expectations, it has also afforded us the time to reflect on what is really important and enable us to look at our personal environment with a critical eye of efficiency and a few critical realizations:

 Ø We do not need to make as many short trips, we are able to effectively use energy and travel only when necessary, walking biking or running are doable and healthy options for short errands